akhaladok/micrometer-tips/index.md

 Within every invocation of `trackResponseDuration` Micrometer creates a histogram based on metric name (`http.response_duration`) and provided tags (`path` and `method`).
-Each histogram is uniquely identified by metric name and set of tag key/values, therefore any unique combination of tag key/values creates a new instance of histogram that remains in memory as long as service instance is running (Micrometer design).
+Each histogram is uniquely identified by metric name and set of tag key/values, therefore any new unique combination of tag key/values creates a new instance of histogram that remains in memory as long as service instance is running (Micrometer design).

 Having unbounded set of tag values results into constantly increasing memory consumption.